zZissou/rails_bog_app-1/README.md

 #### 2. Add Bootstrap to your project

 Rails handles CSS and JavaScript with a system called the asset pipeline.
-We'll go over it more next week, but for now, you'll add Bootstrap via the asset pipeline.
+We'll go over it more next week, but for now, here's how to add Bootstrap CSS using the asset pipeline.

 Third-party libraries belong in the `vendor/assets` sub-directory of your Rails app.
 You'll need to download a Bootstrap CSS file and add it to this directory.

 One way you can do that is to use the following Terminal command to download the Bootstrap CSS file (via `curl`) and save it in a new `bootstrap-3.3.6.min.css` file inside the `vendor/assets/stylesheets` sub-directory.
 You may want to find and use the most recent version of Bootstrap if it's no longer 3.3.6.

 ```zsh
 ➜  curl https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css > vendor/assets/stylesheets/bootstrap-3.3.6.min.css
 ```
+You should see that that file is now in your project's directory.

-To include the Bootstrap file you just downloaded, require it in `app/assets/stylesheets/application.css`:
+To include the CSS from the Bootstrap file you just downloaded into your pages, require it in `app/assets/stylesheets/application.css`:

 ```css
 /*